velia-vito/meku/NOTES_REMINDERS.ignore.md

 # Notes & Reminders

+2. Semantic Versioning, pre-release identifiers:

+    - `temporaire` (think `dev`) for yet to be finalized/untested/subject to major changes

+    - `genzai` (thick `release candidate`) for generally complete, subject to minor changes

 1. Audio Machine need a very narrow/specific set of controls.

    - Analog range, static behavior.
 You cant have two switches, one being toggle and the other